dgraph-io/dgraph-docs/content/howto/exportdata/export-data-cloud.md

     weight = 2
 +++

-As an `Administrator` from a multi-tenancy feature enabled Dgraph Cloud instance you can export data across the cluster, or a specific namespace depending on the type of administative previleges you have.
+As an `Administrator` you can export data from a Dgraph Cloud shared instance or dedicated instance.
+On a dedicated instance with multi-tenancy feature enabled you can export data across the cluster, or a specific namespace depending on the type of administative previleges you have.

 ## Before you begin